AdobeDocs/control-panel.en/help/service-events/service-events.md

 >[!NOTE]
 >
->This section will show information only for Managed Service Accounts.
+>This section only shows information for Managed Service Accounts.

 ![](assets/service-events-contacts.png)